 Parenting skills should be regularly reevaluated.
 Aim to do this at least every few months.
 However, yearly is the absolute minimum.

-This is so because so much changes about a child during a month, let alone a year.
+This is so because so many changes about a child during a month, let alone a year.
 Your parenting techniques should also adapt as the child grows and matures.

 There are a number of activities that can help you develop parenting skills.
 They do not have to be overly challenging or enduring.
 In fact, the following activities can be performed by nearly any parent.